 Young children also strengthen their temporal awareness through the rhythm and patterning of language and speech when books are read aloud to them and when they are exposed to and included in conversations.

-Children take these rhythms and patterns, learned through moving their bodies, through conversations, from singing songs and read aloud, then internalize them and apply them to classroom skills.
-Reading uses temporal awareness because it is dependent upon a sequence and pattern.
-As the eyes move across the page, they must team, or work together, to follow the sequence and pattern of the words.
-Writing requires the execution of motor movements, through pencil to paper, to take place in a specific order to successfully create a letter or write a sentence.
-Math requires sequencing and patterning while logic requires the ability to noodle out a sequence to reach a conclusion.
-If temporal awareness is not well developed, children spend a lot of mental energy focusing on the execution of the action rather than the result and can forget what they are doing in the meantime.
+For example, reading uses temporal awareness because it is dependent upon a sequence and pattern in the words on the page.
+Writing requires the execution of motor movements, putting a pencil to paper, and applying a specific order of pencil marks to successfully create a letter or write a sentence.
+Math requires sequencing and patterning in equations, while logic requires the ability to noodle out a sequence to reach a conclusion.

-And these connections are all reinforced through movement which helps the brain connect the rhythms, sequences, and patterning of the body’s movement so that the eyes, arms and legs can move in coordination.
+And these connections are all reinforced through movement, which helps the brain connect the rhythms, sequences, and patterning of the body’s movement so that the eyes, arms, and legs can move in coordination.

-Watch a young child begin the process of learning to jump and you will see the development of temporal awareness.
+Watch a young child begin the process of learning to jump, and you will see the development of temporal awareness.
 Jumping requires a sequence of precise movements to be successful:

 • Bend the knees